DataIntellectTech/TorQ/docs/segmentedtickerplant.md

 What has been added are multiple logging modes, which allow the logs to be split and partitioned, and subscription modes, which alter how the data is batched and published, as well as error handling, which sends bad messages to a separate file.

+**Starting a Segmented Tickerplant process**

+Starting an STP process is similar to starting a tickerplant, we need to have an updated process.csv that contains a line for the STP process like the one below.
+Optional flags such as `-.stplg.batchmode` and `-.stplg.errmode` can be added to change settings for the process.

+localhost,{KDBBASEPORT}+103,segmentedtickerplant,stp1,${TORQAPPHOME}/appconfig/passwords/accesslist.txt,1,0,,,${KDBCODE}/processes/segmentedtickerplant.q,1,-schemafile ${TORQAPPHOME}/database.q -.stplg.batchmode immediate -.stplg.errmode 0 -t 1,q

+The process can either be started using:

+bash torq.sh start stp1 -csv path/to/process.csv

+or:

+q ${TORQHOME}/torq.q -proctype segmentedtickerplant -procname stp1 -procfile path/to/proces.csv -load ${KDBCODE}/processes/segmentedtickerplant.q

+Useful flags for STP process:
+ * include some flags that users would find useful such as -t or -.stplg.batchmode and explain what they are briefly and give an example input.

 **Logging Modes**

 The default TP logging behaviour is to write all updates to disk in a single log file.
 This can be unwieldy as the whole file needs to be played through when a process starts, which can be slow as the number of ticks increases, and if the file is corrupted all the data is impacted.
 To add more flexibility, the following logging modes have been added which are set with the `.stplg.multilog` variable: